maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 14
 BREAK
 Indicates that the BREAK key was pressed and entered the handler.
-Not used in RetroBASIC.
+Not used in RetroBASIC, `ON BREAK` is used for this instead.

 15
 EXTRA IGNORED